Ananya-M/Monte-carlo-algorithm-turbid-medium/README.md

 Monte Carlo Photon Propagation Simulation

 Welcome to the Monte Carlo algorithm in MATLAB designed for simulating photon propagation in tissue with 0.2 x 0.2 x 0.2 cm dimensions.
 By running this code, you can generate a dynamic fluence visualization that provides insights into photon behavior at varying tissue depths.
 An example of the visualization can be found in the included 'sample.gif' file within this repository.
+This algorithm was implemented based on the reference paper included in this repo.

 Overview